liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 solver memory structures must also be resized.
 At present, none of these include a solver-specific 'resize' function, so the linear solver memory must be destroyed and re-allocated **following** each call to :c:func:`ARKodeResize()`.
-For each of the built-in ARKDLS and ARKSPILS linear solvers, the specification call itself (e.g. :c:func:`ARKDense()` or :c:func:`ARKSpgmr()`) will internally destroy the solver-specific memory prior to re-allocation.
+For each of the built-in ARKDLS, ARKSLS and ARKSPILS linear solvers, the specification call itself (e.g. :c:func:`ARKDense()` or :c:func:`ARKSpgmr()`) will internally destroy the solver-specific memory prior to re-allocation.